 Tenets of Train2Trust

 3. Rest.
-The brain - the piece that is doing ALL the learning - needs time to digest, process and assimilate all that is being trained.
+The brain and central nervous system - the pieces that are doing ALL the learning - need time to process, digest, and assimilate all that is being done.
 Practicing in 15-20 minute increments, followed by a break of approximately 5 minutes to reflect, contemplate and think about (without physically doing) is crucial for learning that lasts, and transfers to the golf course.

 4. Feedback.
 Accurate, relevant and timely feedback is critical to learning anything, golf being no exception.